pluralitybook/plurality/scripts/index/README.md

 - Fix bug: I ignored `X` derived from `X (formerly Twitter)` but the comparison was done after lower().
 - `the ancient concept of 'dao.'` in section 4-5 and `Distributed Autonomous Organizations (DAOs)` are distinct concepts, so I've decided not to merge them.
 I'll leave a note of this in the final version of the index for attention.
 - `Physical (paper or plastic) Government-issued IDs` is in manuscript but in index it should be `Physical Government-issued IDs`, currently added in ignore list
+- `Open-source software (OSS)` in 4-3 should be `Open Source Software (OSS)` as in other sections, but the manuscript is freezed, so I keep it as is.
+Need care on the index.